-Hair color is so multifaceted now that it's impossible to settle on a shade anymore.
-To make it more complicated, instead of "brown" hair, now there's "tigereye," "deep sable brown," and even chocolate mauve if you're vying for a tinge of rose gold hue.
-But the balayage, highlights, and smatterings of color are just part of step two—it's step one you need to settle on first: the base color.
+Hair color is now so multifaceted that it's impossible to settle on a shade anymore.
+To make it more complicated, instead of straight up brown hair, now there's tigereye, deep sable brown, and even chocolate mauve if you're vying for a tinge of rose gold.
+But the balayage, highlights, and smatterings of color are just part of step two.
+It's step one you need to settle on first: the base color.
 Although, trying to decide on that can keep you up at night too.

-To help make the selection process a bit easier, we spoke with master colorist Gio Bargallo of Rita Hazan Salon in NYC to compile the ultimate hair color chart for brunette, red, and blond shades.
+To help make the selection process a bit easier, we spoke with master colorist Gio Bargallo of Rita Hazan Salon in New York City to compile the ultimate hair color chart for brunette, red, and blond shades.
 Peruse the colors below, study up on their undertones, and bring your new hair inspo to the salon.
 Keep scrolling to get started!

 Platinum blond is the lightest of all the blond shades.
 It has a white/yellow base, but you'll need to work closely with your colorist to make sure you're a good candidate.
-(And avoid trying to achieve this color on your own—doing so can yield more yellow than you bargained for.)
-Because this color is so prone to yellowing, be sure to use a toning shampoo like Beauty Protector Protect & Blonde Toning Shampoo ($23) to keep it looking fresh and lustrous.
+(Avoid trying to achieve this color on your own—doing so can yield more yellow than you bargained for.)
+Because this color is so prone to yellowing, be sure to use a toning shampoo like Beauty Protector Protect & Blond Toning Shampoo ($23) to keep it looking fresh and lustrous.

 Macadamia nut has a bit more of a golden tint to it than platinum blond does.
 It works beautifully with skin that has blush undertones and is especially striking with light eyes: green, blue, and hazel (or like Kate Bosworth's, a combo!).

 Champagne blond is exactly as you'd imagine—it's got the slightest hint of rosé, which is almost undetectable, except for when the light hits it just right.
 This shade works exceptionally well with fair skin and light eyes, as evidenced by the lovely Amanda Seyfried above.

-Beige blond has a bit of a darker base with lighter highlights worked in throughout—Bargallo describes it as "ginger ale and cream soda.
-"It complements medium and olive skin tones and both light and dark eyes.
+Beige blond has a bit of a darker base with lighter highlights worked in throughout—Bargallo describes it as "ginger ale and cream soda," adding, "It complements medium and olive skin tones and both light and dark eyes."

 With a darker base than beige blond, dirty blond has similar facets: caramel and golden highlights against a deep blond or brond hue.